 Lists of prepared texts for examinations are devised individually for students and are normally agreed in Trinity Term in the first year or Michaelmas Term in the second year.
 For Syllabus B they overlap with the texts prescribed for the BA, a list of which is kept and revised from year to year; this may be had on request.
 Sample lists for Syllabus B are given below.

 A final list of set texts will be published not later than Friday of 8th week, Hilary Term of the second year, for the final examination.
-Below are earlier lists, as used in the academic year 2013.
+Below are lists used in a previous academic year.

 SAMPLES